 - Promotes social, emotional, and cognitive development

-- Helps baby relax and releases tensions of daily stimuli
+- Helps baby relax and releases the tensions of daily stimuli

 - Decreases irritability and excessive crying